joethemonk/ping-overlay-macos/README.md

 # Ping Overlay for macOS - Enhanced Menu Bar Network Monitor (with edits by JoeTheMonk)

+## Modified heavily to have nicer menu bar UI/UX 8-28-25

 ## Key Development Conversations

 These Claude/Gemini conversations were instrumental in building this app: